Timothy Cullen: After the Senate

 The 1986 election also saw the elevation of longtime Republican Assembly leader Tommy Thompson to the governor's mansion.
 Thompson, who had developed a personal friendship with Cullen, had promised to appoint prominent Democrats to his cabinet and offered Cullen the post of secretary of the Department of Transportation a few weeks after the election.
 Cullen, who was considering a run for governor in 1990, refused that offer, saying that he wasn't interested in a cabinet position.
 Less than a month later, however, Cullen shocked the Wisconsin political press by accepted appointment as secretary of the Department of Health and Social Services and ruling out a run for governor in 1990.
 In announcing the appointment, Thompson praised Cullen, saying he believed Cullen could devise a bipartisan welfare reform package.
-Cullen only remained in the role for 19 months, announcing in June of 1988 that he would resign in August to accept a job as southwest Wisconsin regional vice-president for Blue Cross Blue Shield.
+Cullen only remained in the role for 19 months, announcing in June 1988 that he would resign in August to accept a job as southwest Wisconsin regional vice-president for Blue Cross Blue Shield.
 At the time, Cullen noted that the private sector job would allow him more capacity to care for his infant son and aging mother.

 During his tenure at Blue Cross Blue Shield of Wisconsin, the company merged with United Wisconsin Services, creating a new publicly traded parent company called Cobalt Corp., after which Cullen served as vice president in that parent company.
 Cobalt was, in turn, bought out by WellPoint Health Networks Incorporated in 2003, and Cullen became an executive at WellPoint, as senior vice president and chairman of government health services.

 Cullen returned to elected office in 2007, when he was elected to the board of the Janesville Public School District.

 In the early phase of the Great Recession, in June 2008, Governor Jim Doyle tasked Cullen to lead an effort along with local United Auto Workers president Brad Dutcher to find a way to save the Janesville Assembly Plant.
 Their goal was to devise an economic incentive package to convince General Motors to retool the plant, rather than shut it down.
 The recession became much more severe in the months after the announcement, and ultimately the Janesville plant shutdown occurred as scheduled.